-Both benchmark and Canadian oil prices have been trending upward over the past year, other than short declines in August 2021, late November 2021 and early April 2022.
+Both benchmark and Canadian oil prices have been trending downward over the past couple of months, after hitting recent highwater marks in June 2022.
 Not only is the price per barrel important; so too is the difference between the benchmark oil prices and Canadian oil prices, and the demand.
-The spread between benchmark oil prices and Canadian oil prices has remained relatively consistent over the past three months at around US\$13 per barrel, after the spread ticked up to close to \$20 per barrel in late November 2021.
-The increase in oil prices is generally seen as a positive for the Alberta, Saskatchewan and Newfoundland economies; however, a number of energy companies are taking a conservative approach, waiting for a prolonged period of positive indicators before making investments.
-In addition to the unfavourable news on pipeline activities over the recent months, there is a growing push to shift toward more clean energy in Canada.
+The spread between benchmark oil prices and Canadian oil prices has remained relatively consistent over the past three months at around US\$13-\$15 per barrel.
+The increase in oil prices is generally seen as a positive for the Alberta, Saskatchewan and Newfoundland economies; however, has also been attributed to the high inflation rates currently being experienced.